HCL-TECH-SOFTWARE/become-an-rtist/README.md

 6. Open [http://localhost:5000/](http://localhost:5000/) in a web browser

 ## Start the game application
-Note: To start the application from within RTist it is recommended to install the Remote Systems plugin for Eclipse.
-This makes it possible to automate the below steps in a launch configuration.
+The easiest way to start the application on the Pi is to create a **C/C++ Remote Application** run confirugration in RTist

-* Copy the built executable to /home/pi/become-an-rtist/executable
+* Make sure the project and executable are set correctly, e.g. to **IoTBecomeAnRTist_target** and **default\executable.EXE**
-* Run these commands
+* Create a new ssh connection to Raspberry pi and specify the remote path to be **/home/pi/become-an-rtist/executable**
+* In **Commands to execute before application** section add the following

   `sudo -i`

   `export LD_LIBRARY_PATH=/home/pi/become-an-rtist`

-and then start the executable on the Pi with this command
+ * In **Arguments** tab add the following arguments

-`./executable -obslisten=12345 -webhost=192.168.137.1 -webport=5000 -propFile=/home/pi/become-an-rtist/game.properties`
+  `-webhost=192.168.137.1 -webport=5000 -propFile=/home/pi/become-an-rtist/game.properties`

-Replace the IP address with the IP address of the computer that runs the web server.
+Replace **webhost** with the IP address of the computer that runs the web server.
 Replace the propFile path with the path on the Pi where you have copied the file [game.properties](game.properties).

+* To be able to attach RTist debugger to the appliaction also add **obslisten** argument with a port number, e.g.

+  `-obslisten=12345`

+* Run the remote C/C++ application created

+* If **obslisten** argument was specified, attach RTist debugger by right clicking on **rtapp** transformation configuration and selecting **Debug As -> Remote realtime application (attach)** from the context menu.
+Specify Raspberry Pi hostname and **obslisten** port number in the dialog.
+Resume the application after RTist debugger is attached.

-When the web application shows the hiscore list, the game is ready to play!
+* The web application will show the hiscore list, when the game is ready to play!